vbotka/ansible-config-light/docs/source/qsg.rst

    host_vars/srv.example.com/config-light-lighttpd.yml

 * Create *host_vars* with customized variables of the role.
 To speedup the execution let's set the control-flow variables (2-5) to *false* and disable some steps.
-Enable the steps selectively when needed.
+Enable these steps selectively when needed.
 The configuration files of the role will be stored in the directory *conf-light* in the current directory of the playbook (10).
 Set the ownership and permissions of the directories on the cont-roll node so that the user who is running the playbook will be able both read and write the files, and create the directories (7-9) (11-14).

 .. code-block:: yaml
    :emphasize-lines: 2-5,10